SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 - expr(expression) Expression to print

 ## ~range
-<p>Return a list containing an arithmetic progression of integers.</p><p>With one parameter, range will return a list from 0 up to (but not including) the value.
+Return a list containing an arithmetic progression of integers.
+With one parameter, range will return a list from 0 up to (but not including) the value.
 With two parameters, the range will start at the first value and increment by 1 up to (but not including) the second value.
-The third parameter specifies the step increment.</p> <p>All values can be negative.
-Impossible ranges will return an empty list.</p><p>Ranges can generate a maximum of 1000 values.</p>
+The third parameter specifies the step increment.
+All values can be negative.
+Impossible ranges will return an empty list.
+Ranges can generate a maximum of 1000 values.
 Parameters:
 - start(number)
 - end(number)